AlekseiZhuravlev/alekseizhuravlev.github.io/content/_index.md

           date_start: '2023-05-01'
           date_end: '2023-12-01'
           description: |2-
-              Supervisor: Prof. Danda Pani Paudel<br>

-              - Developed a NeRF-based reconstruction of the human hand from 60 images, using the Interhand3.6m dataset <br>
+              - Developed a NeRF-based reconstruction of the human hand from 60 images, using the Interhand3.6m dataset
-              -	Implemented a point-mesh distance finding algorithm using Octrees; reduced the calculation time from 5s to 0.3s compared to the baseline <br>

         - title: Human Pose Forecasting
           company: Semester Project